 You may think that putting a pre-made bow on your package is so much easier and it might be, but I promise you, the wired edged ribbon is not hard to work with, at all!

 The only draw back to using wired edged ribbon is the cost.
 It can be pricey.
 I usually always purchase my ribbon on clearance right after Christmas.
 I can sometimes get it up to 75% off.
 Another option…you may get lucky at your local dollar store, but you have to get there early enough in the season.

 One good thing about using wired edge ribbon is that you can reuse it.
 When we have our immediate family gathering, most of the ribbon comes back to me!

 Wrap Your Gift

 Now that you know what color theme you are going to use, wrap those gifts!

 Once I have my package wrapped, I take one piece of ribbon long enough to wrap around the package once and then tie.
 You can tie it on vertically or horizontally.
-I usually do it in a way that I will use less ribbon.
+I usually do it in a way that conserves the most ribbon.
 Make sure you leave plenty of ribbon on each end.
 You will need the excess to tie on your bow.

 I don’t know the “correct” way to make a bow.
 Today, I am showing you the way I make them and they have never failed me.

 “The best of all gifts around any Christmas tree: the presence of a happy family all wrapped up in each other.” – Burton Hillis